-Kevin Bannon is in his second season as the offensive line coach and first season as recruiting coordinator at his alma mater.
+Kevin Bannon is in his third season as the offensive line coach, second season as recruiting coordinator and first season as run game coordinator at UT Martin, his alma mater.

-In his first season at UT Martin, his offensive linemen allowed just 19 sacks - which ranked as the least in the Ohio Valley Conference.
-He coached left tackle Charles Sweeton, who earned All-OVC second team honors.
+In his first season at UT Martin (2013), his offensive linemen allowed just 19 sacks - which ranked as the least in the OVC.

 Bannon coached as an offensive line graduate assistant at the University of Arkansas, where he coached alongside Bret Bielema for two months in 2013 before returning to UT Martin.
 He also served two years as an offensive line graduate assistant at Marshall University under head coach Doc Holliday from 2011-12.